Conflicting buyer and seller needs can be subtle. Buyers are a tricky lot; they may echo a problem collectively but have idiosyncratic pain points.

 “You know Kageche”, a client, once confided in me, “now that I think about it, we sold the bank software to ourselves.
 We invited three sellers to pitch.
 All of them enthusiastically pitched their respective product’s bells and whistles.
 All, except one.

 He started by asking us what we were looking for in the software and why.
 Further, he even went ahead to make suggestions that provoked our thinking to address our problems.
 He then spent easily 90 per cent of the time showing us how their software addressed our problems.
-There was one particular problem it didn’t solve but he promised to have it resolved by the time we were installing.
+There was one particular problem it didn’t solve but he promised to have it resolved by the time of installation.
 They were last to present but the room was alive with engagement.”
+(This was shared to me by a Head of IT)

 Your non-issue is buyer’s major issue

 It doesn’t matter whether all the buyer’s problems amount to a ‘non-issue’ (3 per cent of your wow product); that’s your opinion, which please keep to yourself.
+Buyers are a selfish lot.
 To the buyer, your non-issue is the issue.
 In fact, so profound is this that experienced sellers will tell you that buyers get visibly offended at any attempt (even accidental) to seemingly dismiss their 3 per cent in your quest to extol your 97.